-- The ASAA office will calculate provincial championship history for teams representing their zones for the three years prior to the current school year.
-Teams representing their zone at provincials during this time will receive zone points based on the following criteria: gold medal - 4 points; silver medal - 3 points; bronze medal - 2 points; 4th place - 1 point.
-Cumulative three-year point totals for each zone will be calculated. - ii.
-The first additional berth will be awarded to the zone with the highest point total.
-Second and third additional berths will be awarded to the zones with the 2nd and 3rd highest point totals. - iii.
-If there is a tie between two or more zones for the final additional berth, the zone with the highest standing at the completion of the previous provincial championship tournaments will be allocated the additional berth.
-If still tied, the zone with the highest place finish at the next most recent provincial championship shall be allocated the berth.
-If still tied, subsequent previous provincial competitions shall be reviewed in descending order until the tie can be broken.

-a) 3A Competition: There will be 12 teams at each 3A tournament.
-The representation to provincials for 3A boys and girls shall be as follows:
+- 1. The ASAA office will calculate Provincial Championship history for teams representing their Zones for the three years prior to the current school year.
+Teams representing their Zone at Provincials during this time will receive Zone points based on the following criteria: gold medal - 4 points; silver medal - 3 points; bronze medal - 2 points; 4th place - 1 point.
+Cumulative three-year point totals for each Zone will be calculated. - 2 The first additional berth will be awarded to the Zone with the highest point total.
+Second and third additional berths will be awarded to the Zones with the 2nd and 3rd highest point totals. - 3.
+If there is a tie between two or more Zones for the final additional berth, the Zone with the highest standing at the completion of the previous Provincial Championship Tournaments will be allocated the additional berth.
+If still tied, the Zone with the highest place finish at the next most recent Provincial Championship shall be allocated the berth.
+If still tied, subsequent previous Provincial competitions shall be reviewed in descending order until the tie can be broken i.
+3A Competition: There will be 12 teams at each 3A Tournament.
+The representation to Provincials for 3A boys and girls shall be as follows: